rmShoeb/learning-curve/docs/Maven.md

 - It simplifies the day-to-day work of Java developers and aids in the comprehension of any Java-based project.
 - It takes care of Builds, Dependencies, Reports, Distribution, Releases, Mailing list, Documentation, SCMs.
 - Can also be used to create and manage projects written in other languages such as C#, Ruby, Scala.
+- Use variations of Maven (e.g. Polyglot Maven), or Maven Plugins to use other languages than JAVA.

 ## Objectives
 - Making the build process easy
 - Providing a uniform build system
 - Providing quality project information
 - Encouraging better development practices
+- While using Maven doesn't eliminate the need to know about the underlying mechanisms, Maven does shield developers from many details.
+- Maven builds a project using its project object model (POM) and a set of plugins.
+Once you familiarize yourself with one Maven project, you know how all Maven projects build.
+This saves time when navigating many projects.
+- Maven provides useful project information that is in part taken from your POM and in part generated from your project's sources.
+For example, Maven can provide:
+	- Change log created directly from source control
+	- Cross referenced sources
+	- Mailing lists managed by the project
+	- Dependencies used by the project
+	- Unit test reports including coverage
+- Third party code analysis products also provide Maven plugins that add their reports to the standard information given by Maven.

 # Installation